dealroadshow/laravel-resque/README.md

 ## Laravel Resque

-This package allows you to connect to Resque when using `Queue`.
+This package allows you to connect to Resque when using `Queue`. *Updated for Laravel 4.2*

 ## Requirements

-- PHP 5.4+
+- PHP 5.5
-- Illuminate\Config 4.1+
+- Illuminate\Config 4.2
-- Illuminate\Queue 4.1+
+- Illuminate\Queue 4.2
 - Resque 1.2
 - ResqueScheduler 1.1 (Optional)